kubenet-dev/ac2-kubenet-workshop/Part 3/topology/README.md

 kind: LinkList
 ```

-the run diff command allows you to see the resource that got added
+The diff command allows you to see the resource that got added

 ```bash
 choreoctl run diff